BearGryllsTV/boilerplate/gitlab-checklists/new-website/peer.md

 - [ ] Will there be any parked domains?
 - [ ] `thanks@` or `Formspree` or `Brevo` has been decided for forms
 - [ ] If the font is via [Adobe Fonts / Typekit](https://adtrak.lightning.force.com/lightning/r/Password__c/a0J0Y000001TSc5UAG/view), is it being used from the shared account?
+- [ ] Is it a Breeez site?
+If so, is it using the Breeez logo?

 ## Admin